uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 publishdate: 2018-01-27
 ---

-Up to this point (in the 150s/160s or in the CS 220 labs), you have used version control systems (like Subversion and Git) essentially as a mechanism to store your code and to make it easily accessible to the course staff.
+In the 150s/160s, as well as in the CS 220 labs, you have used version control systems (like Subversion and Git) essentially as a mechanism to store your code and to make it easily accessible to the course staff.
 However, in real software projects, version control systems are one of the most important tools that allow teams to collaborate on a shared